gasb150/to-do-list/README.md

 - Open a terminal.
 - Clone the repo by typing that command `git clone https://github.com/gasb150/to-do-list`
-- Run `npm run build` in your terminal
+- Run `npm run build` in your terminal to run the project locally

 ## 🔨 Technologies